 The founding principle of socialism, on the other hand, is defiance.
 Its origins were labour movements that organised against capital owners.
 Only together could workers defy their masters to achieve fairer distribution of economic gains.
 Socialists pressed for higher wages through unions and introduced state-sponsored benefits for the working class, funded by taxes on corporations and the wealthy.
 Trade barriers were erected to ward off foreign competitors that achieved “unfair” advantages by paying lower wages.

-From today’s perspective, one may argue that socialism lost the plot when capitalists globalised but unions remained stuck in national silos.
+One may argue that socialism lost the plot when corporations globalised but unions remained stuck in national silos.

 LEFT VS RIGHT: THE BATTLEFIELD